 As an advocate for overall improvements of the business environment and investment climate in Latvia, FICIL raises key issues and concerns with the Government of Latvia and other state institutions.
 FICIL works with members in work groups to develop position papers with specific recommendations to share with government officials.
 FICIL works with such officials by participating in dialogues and round table discussions to provide information on matters impacting the business community, including regulatory policies, and other issues of concern.

 FICIL should not be placed in, or assume the role of a “lobbyist” on behalf of a particular member or narrow interest by taking a stand on an issue of concern only to a specific member or narrow interest.

 - Act according to the highest ethical standards and with honesty, fairness, respect, and integrity;

-- Recognise and comply with applicable laws and standards;
+- Recognize and comply with applicable laws and standards;

 - Act professionally and uphold the reputation and good standing of FICIL;

 - Meet commitments towards FICIL including the prompt payment of membership fees and maintaining membership information current;

 - Not place FICIL in the role of lobbyist for a narrow topic or interest;